Loading

 The Nixon Presidential Library was originally going to be built on the edge of Duke University, Nixon's alma mater, but due to protests largely driven by a group of Duke professors, the plans failed.

 Historically, all presidential papers were considered the personal property of the president.
 Some took them at the end of their terms while others destroyed them.
-Franklin D. Roosevelt was the first to make them available to the public when he donated them to the National Archives in 1939, as the Franklin D. Roosevelt Presidential Library and Museum, but did so voluntarily.
-The Watergate scandal and Richard Nixon's subsequent resignation from office complicated the issue, however.
+In 1939, Franklin D. Roosevelt was the first to make them available to the public when he donated them to the National Archives, as the Franklin D. Roosevelt Presidential Library and Museum, doing so voluntarily.
+The Watergate scandal and Richard Nixon's subsequent resignation from office complicated the issue.

 As a result of the Presidential Recordings and Materials Preservation Act, President Nixon's White House papers and tapes were held by the National Archives, and so they could not be transferred to a facility in Yorba Linda.
 Funding to build the Nixon Library came from private sources.
 The estimated cost to build the institution was $25 million.
-Ground was broken by Julie Nixon Eisenhower, the youngest daughter of President Nixon and Mrs. Nixon, in December 1988.
+In December 1988, ground was broken by Julie Nixon Eisenhower, the youngest daughter of President Nixon and Mrs. Nixon.

 Dedication